deepakdevp/Rest_api_DRF/README.md

 ## Step by step guide to run this project

-* first download and extract the zip file.
+* Download and extract the zip file.
-* open this folder inside VScode
+* Open this folder inside VScode
-* open terminal and setup virtual enviroment by following steps
+* Open terminal and setup virtual enviroment by following steps

               python -m venv myenv
               myenv\Scripts\activate

-* install django and djangorestframework by following command
+* Install django and djangorestframework by following command

               pip install django==1.11.8 djangorestframework==3.7.3
+* Now run the following command to runserver

+              python manage.py runserver